hapax/hapax.github.io/assets/hyperlaunch.md

 \times 10^{-26})(9.8)} \text{ m} = 8.4 \text{ km}.
 $$

 This is pretty small!
-The pressure inside a vacuum clear is around $20
+To get some sense of how quickly this drops, note that the pressure inside a vacuum cleaner is around $20
-\text{ kPa}$, so this occurs around height
+\text{ kPa}$.
+This occurs around height

 $$
 z = \lambda \log \left(\frac{101.1}{20}\right) \approx 13 \text{ km}.